What is a Cash Out Refinance?

 For homeowners needing a lump sum to pay bills, invest, or for whatever reason they see fit, sale-leaseback agreements can be a flexible financial tool to help you live life more comfortably.
 Compared to cash-out refinancing, they present some distinct advantages, including:

 • They don’t risk you losing your home – Cash-out refinancing is essentially restarting your mortgage on a property—but often with larger payments.
-If you fail to meet these new obligations, the lender can choose to seize your property and, between existing debts, foreclosure fees, and sales costs, leave you high and dry.8 Alternatively, sale-leaseback agreements allow homeowners to receive a competitive price for their home upfront in a transparent process that prioritizes their living situation.
+If you fail to meet these new obligations, the lender can choose to seize your property and, between existing debts, and sales costs, leave you high and dry.8 Alternatively, sale-leaseback agreements allow homeowners to receive a competitive price for their home upfront in a transparent process that prioritizes their living situation.

 • They provide more personal and financial freedom – Cash-out refinancing generally extends the terms of existing mortgages, locking homeowners into paying for a single location for up to 30 years.1 Conversely, renters are free to move after the expiration of their lease following a sale-leaseback agreement—or they can renew their lease if they can’t see themselves living anywhere else.